-Substance abuse occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.
+Substance Abuse Problem occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.

 What is Addiction?